Bob B 00:00

 John M 16:34

 Now, on to Mr. Bob B from St. Paul, Minnesota, Bob has been sober for 53 years.
-We are calling this one life is live forward, but understood backwards as what Bob actually uses that quote during the interview.
-And as he says he was a good starter, but never finished anything with class.
+We are calling this one life is lived forward but understood backward as what Bob actually uses that quote during the interview.
+And as he says he was a good start but never finished anything with class.
 He speaks about his second surrender that came at approximately a year sober and I can so much relate to that.
 Uh, one of the quotes from Bob that I absolutely love is he says I felt like I was dying of thirst while living next to a lake.
 He also wrote recounts the moment that his sponsor said to him, why are you so afraid of failing?
 I know you're going to enjoy this.
 Buckle up.
 Enjoy the ride.
 Without further ado, ladies and gentlemen, I give to you, Mr. Bob B. And I will have plenty o listener feedback at the end of this episode.
 Enjoy Bobby.
 Okay, everybody.
 So today, we are sitting here with Mr. Bob B. I would say Bobby is if there is such a thing, a royalty.
 He's been around for a long time.
 So Bob, why don't you go ahead and introduce yourself.
 Give your sobriety date if you wish, and then tell people what area of the country you are sitting in as we speak.

 Bob B 18:53

 I'm Bob's, I'm an alcoholic, and I've been sober since the 10th of December 1967.
-For that I'm very grateful.
+For that, I'm very grateful.
 And I live in St. Paul, Minnesota.

 John M 19:03

 10th of December 1967.
 I we talked about it beforehand.
 That is 53 years, Bob, as you know, and that is quite a long time.
-Have you seen a lot of changes in a over that time?
+Have you seen a lot of changes over that time?

 Bob B 19:17

 Of course.
 You know, there are great similarities and there are great changes.
 Yeah.